 OCBC Titanium Rewards Card v.
 Citi Rewards Card

-Citi Rewards Card is another excellent shopper card, and is extremely similar to OCBC Titanium Card.
+Citi Rewards Card is another excellent shopper card, and is somewhat similar to OCBC Titanium Card.
 Consumers earn 10 pts (4 miles) per S$1 spend on fashion retail–online and offline, locally and overseas–and 1 pt (0.4 miles) on general spend.
 Unlike OCBC Titanium Card–which only rewards non-fashion spend with select merchants–Citi Rewards Card offers 4 miles per S$1 on nearly all online spend, without merchant restrictions.
 Citi Rewards Card does not come with a fee-waiver, however, so consumers looking for a no-fee shopper card may prefer OCBC Titanium Rewards Card.

 OCBC Titanium Rewards Card v.
 Standard Chartered SingPost Spree Card